udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 * Channel updating
 * Withdraw monitoring

 Think of it as the legal service for corporations.
 On daily basis a commercial company does not involve lawyers for regular transactions.
 The lawyer prepares standard, enforcible business contracts to establish the business processes, but they don't get into the detail of each transactions, until a customer/business partner has problem executing the contract.
 In a dispute situation, lawyers would help to collect evidence and present in the court of law.
 In the world of blockchain, the court of law is the root blockchain, and in our case, would be the Ethereum chain.
-The difference between a court and a blockchain is that a court requires a judge to make arbitration and police to enforce the verdict, whileas on the blockchains, the smart contract can be made as the adjudicator and enforcer both at the same time, a tremendous value at a very reasonable cost.
+The difference between a court and a blockchain is that a court requires a judge to make arbitration and police to enforce the verdict, whereas on the blockchains, the smart contract can be made as the adjudicator and enforcer both at the same time, a tremendous value at a very reasonable price.

-To write enforcible contract is a delicate job.
+Writing enforcible contract is a delicate job.
 UDAP contract templates handle that, as shown below:

 ![](media/contract templates.png)
-The application is named Mediabox and contracts are code-generated from prebuilt templates and deplyed on demand.
+The application is named Mediabox and contracts are code-generated from pre-built templates and deployed on demand.

 The major contribution of UDAP to app developers is that UDAP gives them the scalable technologies wrapped in simple API, such as `registerApp()`, `registerUser()` and `registerAsset()`.